mcdougallab/matlabneuroninterface/README.md

     - to build the library interface
 - **example_run**
     - to call some functions from the library
-    - stdout is written to stdout.txt.
+    - stdout is written to stdout.txt
+- **example_vector**
+    - to create a Vector object and calculate some properties

 ## Notes